MugenMicko/voron/V0/5015_Toolhead/README.md

 ![5015_Toolhead](images/5015_toolhead.jpg)

-Please Note: This is a Work In Progress and things will likely changed as issues are fixed or enhancements are released.
+Please Note: This is a Work In Progress and things will likely change as issues are fixed and enhancements are made.

 ## Printing:

-- Use the Voron defaults and print in ABS or better.
-The parts are orientated correctly in the STLs.
+- Use the Voron defaults and print in ABS or better
+- The parts are orientated correctly in the STLs.
-- The cowl will have different variants for choices of probe, or no probe
+- The cowl will have different variants for choice of probe, or no probe
 - Choose the mount for the specific hotend to be used

 ## BOM: